Temporary Transformation Payment (TTP) Summary

 On 1 July 2019 the NDIS introduced the Temporary Transformation Payment (TTP).
 The TTP is a conditional price loading designed to assist providers to transition to the NDIS.
 The TTP item is higher than the price limit for the non-TTP item.
 The difference in price limits commenced at 7.5% in the 2019-20 financial year, reducing by 1.5% each financial year thereafter.

-For the 2022/23 financial year, the NDIS set the TTP rate at 3% above the standard rates that Activ charge for the services we provide.
-The TTP rate will decrease by 1.5% each year until it is completely removed.
+For the 2023/24 financial year, the NDIS set the TTP rate at 1.5% above the standard rates that Activ charge for the services we provide.
 Like other providers, Activ must also outline the price that we charge to deliver support services to our customers.
-The price for a particular service cannot be greater than the price limit set out in the NDIS Pricing Arrangements and Price Limits 2022/2023 (effective 1 July 2022) and the NDIS Support Catalogue 2022/2023 (effective 1 July 2022).
-Below is an extract from the NDIS Pricing Arrangements and Price Limits 2022-23 effective 1 July 2022.
+The price for a particular service cannot be greater than the price limit set out in the NDIS Pricing Arrangements and Price Limits 2023/2024 (effective 1 July 2023) and the NDIS Support Catalogue 2023/2024 (effective 1 July 2023).

 Temporary Transformation Payment (TTP)